pyth-network/governance/docs/constitution/pyth-dao-constitution.md

 3. **Implementation**

 The PIP is then fully executed and implemented.
 Any on-chain actions in the implementation plan will execute automatically in this step.

-# Council Election Process
+## Council Election Process

 1. **The Pythian Council**

-The Pythian Council is made of 8 members who are signers of the Pythian Multisig Wallet, which has powers to perform actions that are delegated to it by the Pyth DAO.
-The execution of such actions by the Pythian Council require 6-of-8 approval
+The Pythian Council is made of 9 members who are signers of the Pythian Multisig Wallet, including the Operations Wallet.
+The Pythian Multisig Wallet has powers to perform actions that are delegated to it by the Pyth DAO.
+The execution of such actions by the Pythian Council require 7-of-9 approval.
+The on-chain submission of a PIP using the Operations Wallet carries one vote in favour of the PIP.

 The first election of the Pythian Council will be ratified on-chain.
 The date chosen for the first election will form the basis for all future elections.
 Every election should begin 6 months after the previous election has started and it will replace 4 members of its cohort of 8 members.